 By the late 1990’s Laparoscopic Gastric Bypass was being performed by several surgeons in the United States.
-After training with some of the most experienced surgeons in the country and doing a mini-fellowship at Parkland in Dallas, he launched his bariatric surgery practice in 2000.
+After training with some of the most experienced surgeons in the country and doing a mini-fellowship at Parkland in Dallas, I launched my bariatric surgery practice in 2000.
 Since then bariatric surgery and reflux surgery has become the major emphasis of my practice.

-In that time Dr. Younan Nowzaradan and Dr. Cliff Thomas performed the largest gastric bypass and gastric sleeve in the world and can be seen in the TLC documentary, “The half ton Mom.”
+In that time Dr. Younan Nowzaradan and myself performed the largest gastric bypass and gastric sleeve in the world.
+It can be seen in the TLC documentary, “The half ton Mom.”

 I have an enormous passion for what I do.
 I wake every morning eager to do more.
 I’m very fortunate that I get to use my skill-set in surgery, and then see and feel how that changes people’s lives for the better.